-The logger can save messages RendView normally writes to the terminal so
+The logger can save messages RendView normally writes to the terminal so that you can query them using the remote admin port.

 The admin port allows you to do more than just querying messages.